 Optimize DirectQuery models with table level storage

-When you use the DirectQuery method, the overall user experience depends heavily on the performance of the underlying data source.
-Slow query response times will lead to a negative user experience and, in the worst-case scenarios, queries might time out.
-Also, the number of users who are opening the reports at any one time will impact the load that is placed on the data source.
-For example, if your report has 20 visuals in it and 10 people are using the report, 200 queries or more will exist on the data source because each visual will issue one or more queries.
+When you use the DirectQuery storage mode, query response times depend heavily on the performance of the underlying data source.
+Slow query response times lead to a negative user experience and, in the worst-case scenarios, queries might time out.
+Also, the number of users who are opening the reports at any one time impact the load that's placed on the data source.
+For example, if a report page has 20 visuals and 10 people opening that page, 200 queries (or more) will be sent to the data source because each visual will issue one or more queries.

-Unfortunately, the performance of your Power BI model will not only be impacted by the performance of the underlying data source, but also by other uncontrollable factors, such as:
+Unfortunately, the performance of your semantic model is not only impacted by the performance of the underlying data source, but also by other uncontrollable factors, such as:

 Therefore, using DirectQuery poses a risk to the quality of your model's performance.
 To optimize performance in this situation, you need to have control over, or access to, the source database.